 - Insufficient warnings about known or possible hazards

-Unfortunately, slip and fall injuries occur in a wide variety of locations, from grocery stores and office buildings to apartments and nursing homes.
+Unfortunately, slip and fall injuries occur in a wide variety of locations, from grocery stores and office buildings to apartments.

 When Are Property Owners Liable for a Slip and Fall Accident?